Vinz2008/C./README.md

 - [ ] Finish refactoring the code for operators to make it compatible with every types
 - [ ] Make redeclarations just the equal operator
 - [ ] Fix array members and array member redeclaration bugs
+- [ ] Maybe verify and warn in the manual allocation module in the standard library if an address was already freed by verifying in a list

 ## Benchmarks compared to other languages